 It’s not right!
 Hallmark just makes up holidays to sell cards!

-It’s like October 6 when one of my daughters posted on Facebook that it was National Transfer Money to Your Daughter Day.
+It’s like October 6.
+One one of my daughters posted on Facebook that it was National Transfer Money to Your Daughter Day.
 Parents everywhere were requested to transfer money to their daughter’s account.

 Psft!
-It ain’t happening!
+That ain’t happening!
 Not unless I go to the bank and got them each a nice, shiny new penny.

 Besides, transferring money to your children has been around for years!!
 It just goes by different names!